mkavulich/ccpp-doc/CCPPtechnical/source/ConstructingSuite.rst

       <scheme>GFS_surface_loop_control_part2</scheme>
     </subcycle>

-Note that currently no time step information is included in the :term:`SDF` and that the subcycling of schemes resembles more an iteration over schemes with the loop counter being available as integer variable with standard name ccpp_loop_counter.
-If subcycling is used for a set of parameterizations, the smaller time step must be an input argument for those schemes.
+Note that currently no time step information is included in the :term:`SDF` and that the subcycling of schemes resembles more an iteration over schemes with the loop counter being available as integer variable with standard name ``ccpp_loop_counter``.
+If subcycling is used for a set of parameterizations, the smaller time step must be an input argument for those schemes, or computed in the scheme from the default physics time step (``timestep_for_physics``) and the number of subcycles (``ccpp_loop_extent``).

 ----------------------
 Order of Schemes
 ----------------------

 Schemes may be interdependent and the order in which the schemes are run may make a difference in the model output.
 Reading the :term:`SDF`\(s) and defining the order of schemes for each suite happens at compile time.
 Some schemes require additional interstitial code that must be run before or after the scheme and cannot be part of the scheme itself.
 This can be due to dependencies on other schemes and/or the order of the schemes as determined in the :term:`SDF`.
 Note that more than one SDF can be supplied at compile time, but only one can be used at runtime.

 =========================
 Interstitial Schemes